vkonst/dynamic-ts-modules/README.md

 Result You will see in console when was running "npm run example:coworkers" command

-#### 2. Examples of using DynamicLoader with "Node.js Express" framework
+#### 2. Example of using DynamicLoader with "Node.js Express" framework

 In folder "./examples" You can see "expressApp.ts" source code. <br />
 For testing this example just run command: